ArtisanMobile/devdocs/_posts/2014-07-23-getting-started-with-hybrid-sdk.md

 The Artisan SDK doesn't end with just your native code -- it can be integrated with your Android and iOS WebViews to provide all of the same capability for your HTML5 code.
 This capability includes:

 * Automatic analytics collection for all pageviews, buttons, and links.
-* Full Power Hooks support.
+* Power Hooks support.
-* Full access to set Artisan User Profile data.
+* Ability to update Artisan User Profile data.
 * Full in-code A/B testing support.

 This guide walks through how to get the Artisan SDK integrated with the HTML5 code in your app, as well as the best way to use the Artisan Javascript APIs.